awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.Accessing.md

-# Accessing the Database<a name="SQLtoNoSQL.Accessing"></a>
+# Characteristics of Databases<a name="SQLtoNoSQL.Accessing"></a>

 Before your application can access a database, it must be *authenticated* to ensure that the application is allowed to use the database\.
 It must be *authorized* so that the application can perform only the actions for which it has permissions\.

-The following diagram shows a client's interaction with a relational database, and with DynamoDB\.
+The following diagram shows a client's interaction with a relational database and with Amazon DynamoDB\.

 ![\[Interaction with relational and NoSQL databases.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/SQLtoNoSQL.png)![\[Interaction with relational and NoSQL databases.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Interaction with relational and NoSQL databases.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)